 During Covid, popular games like Animal Crossing gave a lot more people a way to escape the intensity of the reality we are dealing with.
-Why is it that people like to escape reality so much?
-Gaming to escape covid, which games have we been playing?
-In this post we’ll give you 3 reasons why.
+It almost doesn’t seem like the world we used to know anymore.
+Almost overnight the online world became more prominent in the lives of people for not only school or work, but also as a place to escape to.
+In this post, we’ll give you 3 reasons why people used gaming to escape reality during Covid.

 Ready, Player One

-In the universe of the book Ready Player One (also turned into a movie, which I only recommend if you haven’t read the book yet), people live their lives in two places: the real world, and the NET world.
+In the universe of the book Ready Player One, which was later turned into a movie (which I both recommend), people live their lives in two places: the real world, and the NET world.
 Almost everyone is connected to the NET via VR screens.
-You can take classes, get a job, play games, be anyone you want to be… the possibilities are endless.
-But reality is not far behind.
-If you have a VR headset, you can already walk around in a virtual world with all other people that are connected.
+You can take classes, get a job, play games, and be anyone you want to be.
+The possibilities seem endless.
+But the reality nowadays is not far behind.
+If you have a VR headset, you can already walk around in a virtual world with all the other people that are connected.

-The reason why people escape to that virtual world in Ready Player One is that their reality is shit.
+The reason people escape to that virtual world in Ready Player One is that their reality is shit.
 The world has turned into a post-apocalyptic world, where only people with money have some kind of freedom and joy.
-That isn’t that far from the current truth we live in.
+That isn’t that far from the current truth we live in in some places.
 Especially during the first lockdown, people were stuck inside their houses.
-We were told to stay inside, everything except the supermarkets were closed, we couldn’t hang out with friends, we couldn’t exercise, we couldn’t go to the movies or to a bar, nothing.
-The only thing to entertain yourself with was what you already had at your house, or what you could order online.
-And even what you could order online ran out fast.
+We were told to stay inside, we couldn’t hang out with friends, we couldn’t exercise in the gym or go to the movies or to bars.
+The only entertainment you had was what was already available inside your house, or what you could order online.
+And even what you could order online ran out fast!

 Luckily, when the first lockdown happened, the long-awaited Animal Crossings: New Horizons got released.
 The sales for this game skyrocketed.
-Within a year, Nintendo sold 7 million copies of the game in Europe alone – that’s one third of all switch owners according to Nintendo.
-The game came at a perfect time: people were stuck at home with nothing to do so you might as well start a game.
+Within a year, Nintendo sold 7 million copies of the game in Europe alone – that’s one-third of all switch owners according to Nintendo.
+The game came at a perfect time.
+Because people were stuck at home with nothing to do.
+So you might as well start a game.

-But there are more reasons for Animal Crossings success.
-In a time where you cannot even leave your house, it’s a great feeling to still be able to take a plane and visit other (in this case: virtual) places.
-To see the sand and the palm trees, to be able to swim in the ocean, to visit friends, to host parties… people were and still are crazily creative with everything they can do in Animal Crossing.
-From AC weddings, birthdays, to graduations, theme parks and even music festivals, I’ve seen it all.
-Everything we could not do in the real world, we could do in Animal Crossing.
+But there are more reasons for Animal Crossings’ success.
+Especially during lockdown it’s felt great to be able to take a plane and visit other (virtual) places and see the sand and the palm trees.
+To swim in the ocean.
+And to visit friends and host parties.
+People get creative in the game.
+I’ve seen it all from online weddings, birthdays, graduations, theme parks, and even music festivals.
+Things we could not do in the real world, we could do in Animal Crossing.
 The game gave people a way out of the bland and grim reality we were living in.
+The downside to this form of escape was the possibly unhealthy obsession that came with it.
+In some cases it was so bad that players had to stop from playing all together.
+Read more about the dark side of being consumed by a game here.

 But Animal Crossing wasn’t the only game.
-Call of Duty: Warzone had 75 million players by the end of August 2020 (compared to 30 million in march 2020), FIFA doubled it’s players compared to a year earlier.
-League of Legends, Fortnite, Minecraft, Among Us, Roblox, Final Fantasy… all saw massive spikes in their player numbers.
-Phone games saw the same reaction, especially those free to play games that were within easy reach of many.
+Call of Duty: Warzone had 75 million players by the end of August 2020 compared to 30 million in march 2020.
+FIFA doubled its players compared to a year earlier.
+League of Legends, Fortnite, Minecraft, Among Us, Roblox, and Final Fantasy all saw massive spikes in their player numbers.
+Phone games saw the same reaction, especially those free-to-play games that were within easy reach of many.
 Even board games (and digital board games like Jackbox) saw a spike in sales.

 What games are most popular?

-From a poll amongst a nerdy female facebook group we learned that out of the 110 people that responded, a whopping 97% uses games to escape from reality we are in.
-From those 97%, Animal Crossing is by far the most popular.
-Stardew valley and Final Fantasy are not far behind.
+This poll taken in our female gamer group on Facebook shows that out of the 110 respondents, a whopping 97% use games to escape from reality during the Covid lock down.
+From that 97%, Animal Crossing is by far the most popular.
+Stardew Valley and Final Fantasy are not far behind.

 And two other RPGs, Zelda Breath of the Wild and the Assassins Creed series, are also not far behind.
 What makes it that these RPG titles are so popular, especially now?